 In the old days, 10 or 20 years ago, there were boat-boys in Mindelo and they ran a small protection racket.
 Essentially, if you wanted to be left in peace you selected one man or boy, and you paid him to keep an eye on your dinghy.
-The payment was never vast – 17 years ago we used to pay 50p to our boat-boy each time we went ashore – and it bought total security.
+The payment was never vast – 17 years ago we used to pay 50p to our boat-boy each time we went ashore – and it bought total security event monitoring.
 After we had chosen our man (and a very nice man, as it happens) nobody else hassled us.
 Our dinghy was fine, and nobody would have dreamt of our touching our boat.

 The only yachts which were ever burgled, so far as I am aware, were the ones belonging to people who refused to play the game.